Answers to questions asked by the community!

 A: Since ETH is not an ERC20 token, it does not offer a spend allowance feature.
 So in order to automate ETH swaps, we would have to take custody of ETH, which we will never do.
 We use WETH instead, and you can wrap ETH in-app by clicking "Get WETH."
-You can do the same thing on other networks like Polygon and Avalanche by wrapping Matic (wMATIC) or wrapping Avax (wAVAX).
+We have use a wrapped version of the native token of that chain, so you do the same thing on other networks.
+Use WMATIC, WAVAX, WBNB, & WFTM.

 A: It doesn't, Dexible is a non-custodial product—traders retain full control of their assets during orders.